 Status and Distribution

 Local to locally common over much of England as far north as Cheshire and Lancashire and Wales.
 Very local in south Cumbria, north Yorkshire and southern Northumberland.
 Apparently absent from large parts of northern England and southern Scotland with the exception of a few historic records in Ireland and two twentieth century records from the Glasgow area.
-It is then found locally over much of the Highlands of Scotland with larval records suggesting it is mainly (perhaps exclusively?) associated with Aspen.
+It is then found locally over much of the Highlands of Scotland with larval records suggesting it is mainly (perhaps exclusively?) associated with Aspen in the Highlands.

 Foodplant and Larval Feeding Signs